egor-baranov/Video-Sharing-Server/README.md

 ### commentList

+This request hasn't been implemented yet because comments needs refactoring to work with DatabaseWorker.

 ### addVideo

 Request that is used to add video with passed data by user with selected login (phone or email).
 Very important thing is that videoId is generated on the user side.